kohrar/Wyze-Firmwares/pan/README.md

 ## 4.29.4.41
 * RTSP beta

+## 4.10.9.3006 (January 16, 2024)
+* Security improvements
+* You need to update the app to 2.48 to receive this firmware update
+* App versions lower than 2.48 can’t connect to this firmware due to the app and firmware security improvements
+## 4.10.9.2847 (November 6, 2023)
+* Security improvements
+## 4.10.9.2351 (September 14, 2023)
+* Fixed an Error Code 3001 bug for Cam Plus Lite Events
+* Fixed a bug that affected camera connection recovery after a cloud outage 9/14/23 - Note: This is a gradual release.
+If you don't see the update today, you should see it later this month.

 ## 4.10.9.1851 (February 2, 2023)
 * Improved the Event Video upload success rate
 * Fixed a bug that affected camera connection recovery after a cloud outage